datalayer-examples/crossplane-example/README.md

 This repository showcases different usecase for [Crossplane](https://crossplane.io) on top of [Google Cloud](https://cloud.google.com).

-See also the companion blog post [Crossplane by example](https://blog.datalayer.io/2021/05/16/crossplane-by-example).
+You can read more context on the companion blog post [Crossplane by example](https://blog.datalayer.io/2021/05/16/crossplane-by-example).

 > Ensure you have credits on GCloud to run these examples.